sanchoadormir/quadratic_equation/README.md

 This python script calculates quadratic equations.
+Just input the values of a, b and c and Bob's your uncle!